Russet-crowned crake: Behavior

-Movement

-The russet-crowned crake's movements, if any, have not been documented.

 Feeding

 Almost nothing is known about the russet-crowned crake's foraging behavior or diet.
 It is known to mostly feed in cover and its diet includes insects and grass seeds.

 Breeding

 The russet-crowned crake's breeding season spans from January to June.
 It makes a ball-shaped nest with a side entrance from dead grass.
 It is typically hidden about 1 m up in a shrub or in other dense vegetation.
 The clutch size is one to three eggs, but nothing else is known about its breeding biology.